 My style, even though it’s digital today, has its roots firmly planted in darkroom techniques based on my many years as a custom darkroom printer, almost a lifetime in fact.
-I find the “wet lab” techniques are still my favorite look and way to go.
-I prefer photos that don't look over worked, over saturated etc., but rather have an overall nice balance to them.
+I find the “wet lab” techniques are still my favorite look and I "mostly" process my digital photos based on darkroom methods as much as I can.
+I prefer photos that don't look over worked, over saturated etc., but rather have an overall nice contrast and color balance to them.
 In the days of film, contrast used to be selected by the type of film you shot then paired to the grade of paper you printed on.
 This was done no matter the type of film you used.
 Then time was spent burning and dodging, even burning and dodging with filters when needed when you made a custom print.
 I personally still like this look to this day.
 I also believe my art training and background helps to bring out the depth in my photos, defining shapes, contour, lighting, nuances, etc. I feel It gives my photos a subtle depth and character that many people pick up but can’t quite put their finger on, but they know it's there.
 My art style and techniques are also evident in my processing, it’s just a different medium today is all.

 Photography, for me at least, started out as a hobby that quickly ignited into a fiery passion, then into a lifelong career.
 I am strictly self taught in that I have had to figure things out for myself until much, much later in life.
 I had no one to show me how or to ask advice of in my photography beginnings.
 I have taken photo’s with many different kinds of cameras through the years, some being as basic as you can imagine, while others have been quite sophisticated.
 I joined the school newspaper and yearbook my freshman year.
 There I worked as a staff photographer as well as a black and white darkroom technician and stuck with it all four years.
 The photo training there was about as informal as it gets, and on a Yashica Twin Lens at that!
 I was simply handed a twin lens camera, a hand held meter and told to go take photos without any further instruction other than how to load the camera.
 I learned from trial and error, lots of errors, and soon realized that there is no better way to learn, hence being truly self taught.
 My darkroom training here was pretty much the same.
 That same year I bought a second hand Minolta Hi Matic E 35mm range finder.
 I was headed to Canada for the first time and felt I needed to create paper memories of the trip.
 I was quickly hooked and couldn't get enough!
 The next year my parents bought me the first 35mm SLR I would use for the remainder of my teenage years.
 The year after that I got my first job and bought my first darkroom from that same employer.
 Looking back, I realize now that this had to be more than a coincidence.
 Little did I know that I was only beginning into a passionate lifelong love affair with all things photography, and there would be no turning back.
 It really is a creative outlet for me, a passion, and a way of life.
 It’s mostly the only work life I have ever known, as I have done little else outside of this field.